 At the very least, engaging with your audience can help validate an existing idea you may already have for your business.

 Step 8: Create Products to Sell

-As your traffic and email list grow, you’ll be developing a unique opportunity to create products that you can sell to your audience.
+As your traffic and email list grow, you’ll be developing a unique opportunity to create products you can sell to your audience.
 Most products will fall into one of two categories: digital or physical.

 Digital products require you to package your knowledge, often in one of the following formats:

 These products are advantageous because you create them once and sell them repeatedly without any extra effort.
 They don’t require any significant upfront investment other than your time, and you can sell them on your website or a marketplace like Etsy or Udemy for extra exposure.